arnewohletz/AllMyNotes/source/reference/git_commands.rst

 #.
 Make changes, commit and push to remote.
 #.
 Create a pull request towards the target branch of the original repository.
    The steps depend on the used Git Host (e.g. Github, Bitbucket).

+**Keep your fork up-to-date**

+As other contributors push and merge changes onto the original repository, your fork does not receives these changes automatically.
+Having your fork up-to-date when starting your changes makes merges back to the original much simpler.

+#.
+Add the original repository as additional remote:

+    .. prompt:: bash

+        git remote add upstream <url_to_original_repository>

+#. **Before you start making changes inside your fork**, get the latest changes from
+   the original repository (upstream).
+First, fetch all branches from upstream:

+    .. prompt:: bash

+        git fetch upstream

+#.
+Make sure you're on *master*:

+    .. prompt:: bash

+        git checkout master

+#.
+Now rewrite your master branch so that any commits of yours that aren't already
+   in upstream/master are replayed on top of that other branch:

+    .. prompt:: bash

+        git rebase upstream/master

+#.
+Lastly, push the changes to your forked remote:

+    .. prompt:: bash

+        git push -f origin master

+Now you go ahead creating a feature branch.